paminna/paminna/README.md

 ### Hi there 👋
-I'm 20 years old
+I'm 20 years old, '\n'
-studying at school 21
+studying at school 21,
 working in sber backend java developer